brianrackle/Quantifyre/README.md

 Compilation
 ==========
-Visual Studio 2012 or later is required
+Visual Studio 2012 or later is required.

 Eldos Callback Filter is required.
 See https://www.eldos.com/